timotius02/generator-hackathon-webapp/README.md

 ## Gulp Tasks

 - Run `gulp serve` to preview and watch for changes
-- Run `gulp serve:test` to run the tests in the browser
-- Run `gulp` to build your webapp for production
+- Run `gulp` to build your webapp before deploying
-- Run `gulp serve:dist` to preview the production build
+- Run `gulp serve:dist` to preview the deploy build

 ## License